jun7/wyebadblock/README.md

 	sudo ln -s /lib/wyebrowser/adblock.so /lib/vimb

-There is a PKGBUILD file. see PKGBULDs dir.
+There is a PKGBUILD file. see the 'PKGBULDs' dir.

 ### lariza